A fall lead her to uncover many years of undiagnosed severe patellofemoral instability and go on to have successful treatment.

 Mr Khakha referred Elisabeth to his colleague Mr Ronald van Heerwaarden at the London Knee Osteotomy Centre who specialises in derotational osteotomy surgery, which was required to reposition her legs correctly.
 She needed a double level derotation as both her femur and tibia needed to be realigned.
 Mr van Heerwaarden also performed a tibial tubercle osteotomy at the same time, to improve the alignment of the patella.

 Elisabeth had surgery to each leg separately.
 Her right leg, which was injured in the fall, also required an MPFL reconstruction.
-She has documented what it was like to go through the surgery on her personal website:

 In the videos below Elisabeth talks about her progress, covering the injury, surgery and her successful recovery.
 She talks about what the process was like for her, hitting milestones such as swimming again and walking 4km without experiencing any pain post-surgery, and feeling properly stable on her feet for the first time ever.